Luann de Lesseps' Children and Ex-Husband Drop Lawsuit Against Her

 On the most recent season of the Bravo show, de Lesseps admitted to being "fixed" on buying a mansion in upstate New York amid her relapse.
 "I wanted that house more than anything.
 I would have sold my soul at that point—that's how bad I was," she told her friends.

 It's unclear what spurred her ex and children to drop the lawsuit and whether an agreement was reached privately.
+E!
+News has reached out to their attorneys for comment.

 As she later revealed in an August 2018 interview, finding out about the lawsuit contributed to her breaking her sobriety